matj1/conlang/ideas.md

 question indicated by a verb preposition or a verb mode

 words like yes and no, but yes meaning question trandsformed into indication would be true, no meaning it wouldn't be true (Isn't the work done? : Yes, it isn't. | No, it is.)

+verb x and verb not x are separate verbs

+also whole sentence can be negated